 Biggest Soccer Cleats Brands

-The soccer cleat industry is massive, with a lot of competing brands.
-Popular American brands like Nike and Under Armour are joined by international powers Adidas, Umbro, Puma, and Diadora as the world’s top soccer cleat manufacturers.
+The soccer cleat industry is massive, with many competing brands.
+Popular American brands like Nike and Under Armor are joined by international powers Adidas, Umbro, Puma, and Diadora as the world’s top soccer cleat manufacturers.

 Professional Soccer Player Influence

 While soccer cleats aren’t quite as big as basketball shoes, they still have a massive influence.
-The ten biggest cleat deals in soccer make a combined $123 million per year, with Puma paying Brazilian superstar Neymar a world-record $31million a year.
+The ten biggest cleat deals in soccer make a combined $123 million per year, with Puma paying Brazilian superstar Neymar a world-record $ 31 million per year.

-Argentina’s Lionel Messi receives $24 million a year from Adidas in a lifetime contract.
-At the same time, Portugal’s Cristiano Ronaldo followed Lebron James and Michael Jordan in signing a lifetime contract with Nike, taking in $ 20 million annually from the deal.
+Argentina’s Lionel Messi receives $24 million annually from Adidas in a lifetime contract.
+At the same time, Portugal’s Cristiano Ronaldo followed LeBron James and Michael Jordan in signing a lifetime contract with Nike, taking in $ 20 million annually from the deal.

 How to break in soccer boots